 ITASCA, Ill., Oct.
-11, 2016 /PRNewswire-USNewswire/ -- The National Safety Council is accepting nominations for its prestigious Green Cross for Safety awards, presented to individuals and organizations that have advanced safety at work, in homes and communities or in transportation.
-Winners will have demonstrated continuous improvement, the effectiveness of their actions, the value of their initiative and the impact it has had on others.
+19, 2015 /PRNewswire-USNewswire/ -- The National Safety Council is accepting nominations for its prestigious Green Cross for Safety awards presented to individuals and organizations that have advanced safety at work, in homes and communities or in transportation.
+Winners will have a model for continuous improvement while also demonstrating the effectiveness of their actions, the value of their initiative and the impact it has had on others.

 Awards will be presented in the following categories:

 - Safety Excellence - Recognizing a corporation, coalition or organization that created a life-saving and injury-preventing safety solution.
 Results must demonstrate benefit to the greater good.

 - Safety Innovation – Recognizing an individual, corporation, coalition or organization that has achieved evidence-based success by taking an innovative approach to solving a safety challenge.

 - Safety Advocate – Recognizing an individual who has made a significant personal impact on a safety issue to raise awareness and prevent further injuries and deaths.

 Visit greencross.nsc.org to nominate or learn more.
 Applications will be accepted through Jan.
 15, 2016.
 Winners will be selected in March and honored at a gala on May 12, 2016, in Chicago.